A "spot", in Professional Wrestling

-- Former ECW and WWE (and current TNA) wrestler Rob Van Dam often gets accused of being a Spot Monkey, but he shows more awareness of the "story" factor in his matches than most Spot Monkeys do, making him a borderline case at best.
+- Former ECW and TNA (and recent re-signee with WWE) wrestler Rob Van Dam often gets accused of being a Spot Monkey, but he shows more awareness of the "story" factor in his matches than most Spot Monkeys do, making him a borderline case at best.

 - Van Dam's is more about his lack of selling a story rather than lack of selling an attack.
 A case in point would be his match with Abyss at Bound For Glory.
 Abyss had tried to kill RVD with a block of wood covered with huge nails and forced RVD to vacate the belt.
 During the match, RVD played to the crowd and generally acted like this was just another match rather than a high-level blood feud.
 Spot Monkey may not be the correct term to describe this though.

 - Perhaps 'so laid back by nature that he acts high even when he hasn't touched any marijuna recently' fits better.
 It may just not be in RVD's emotional design to be able to get, or sell, being seriously angry.

 - Some of the members of TNA's X Division, including Sonjay Dutt and Jay Lethal.
 Others, like AJ Styles and Christopher Daniels, employ a wrestling style with just as many impressive spots, but manage to actually chain them together with decent wrestling, and thus avoid being tarred with the Spot Monkey brush.